top of page

 • When your child leaves Fynamore Primary School, whether to move to a different primary school or on to secondary school, there will be liaison and discussion between our SENCo and the SENCo of the child’s new school to put in place measures which will help make the transition as easy as possible.

-• All children meet their new class teacher twice at the end of the year to give them ample time to find and discover their new classroom and their new class teacher.
+• All children meet their new class teacher at least once at the end of the year to give them ample time to find and discover their new classroom and their new class teacher.
+This is increased for those children who find transition difficult.
 The teachers also hold several meetings together to make sure all information about the children are passed on from year to year.
 Additional transition is arranged for the children that will benefit.

 • A highly developed transition programme is in place for when your child joins us in Foundation Stage.
 The key teachers involved in this are the Foundation Stage teachers and the SENCo.